We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • While it might be challenging to qualify for a home equity loan or line of credit when you have bad credit, there are steps you can take to increase your chances of approval.

-• Most mortgage lenders have minimum credit requirements of anywhere between 620 and 700, although most will prefer 700 and above.
+• Most mortgage lenders have minimum credit requirements of anywhere between 620 and 700.

 • These types of loans use the equity in your home as collateral, meaning there’s a risk of foreclosure if you default on the loan.

-• Lenders will also require you to have a certain amount of equity in your home — typically at least 15% to 20%, but could require more from borrowers with bad credit.
+• Lenders also require a certain amount of equity in your home — typically at least 15% to 20%, but this might be higher for borrowers with bad credit.

-• Bad credit home equity loans typically feature stricter approval requirements in other areas, such as a greater percentage of equity and/or higher income, among other things.
+• Bad credit home equity loans typically have stricter approval requirements in other areas, such as a greater percentage of equity and/or higher income.

 Ads by Money.
 We may be compensated if you click this ad.Ad